Your Trusted Contact Person and Why They Matter

-The Trusted Contact Person initiative is being adopted across Canada at the end of December.
+The Trusted Contact Person initiative has been adopted across Canada.

 It is part of new regulatory measures to support advisors in their efforts to help investors, particularly older investors and vulnerable, protect themselves and their financial interests.

 Canadian seniors are increasingly called upon to make complex financial decisions, with higher stakes, later in life than ever before.
 For many, health, mobility, or cognitive changes that can occur with age, may affect their ability to make these decisions.
 This can make seniors more susceptible to financial exploitation and fraud.
 In fact, about half of the victims of investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition fraud are over age 55.

 Who is a Trusted Contact Person?

 Your advisor is required to ask you about adding a Trusted Contact Person to your accountAccount An agreement you make with a financial institution to handle your money.
 You can set up an account for depositing and withdrawing, earning interest, borrowing, investing, etc.+ read full definition.
 A Trusted Contact Person essentially serves as your emergency contact.
 It’s a bit like when you may have provided an emergency contact for other things like a passport.
 The Canadian passport application form includes a section for an emergency contact in case the applicant requires emergency assistance while outside of Canada.

 What information do I need to provide to name a Trusted Contact Person?